barryclark/jekyll-now/_posts/2017-03-07-building_datasets_part_2.md

 #### Rule #32: Re-use code in your training pipeline and your serving pipeline.
 The tricks, heuristics and manipulation performed on the training data set must make sense in production.
 Small changes to data might significantly diminish accuracy.

-#### Rule #33: If you produce a model based on the data until January 5th, test the model on
-the data from January 6th and after.
+#### Rule #33: If you produce a model based on the data until January 5th, test the model on the data from January 6th and after.
 If you are going to predict the future, validate your algorithm on future data as well.

 #### Rule #34: In binary classification for filtering (such as spam detection or determining interesting e-mails), make small, short-term sacrifices in performance to ensure you get very clean data.
 It is so tempting to build retroaction loops based only on low-confidence or erroneous guesses made by an algorithm.
 This introduces severe bias, however, and will degrade performance instead of increasing it in the long term.
 It is better to ask for retroaction on both low- and high-confidence / validated true positive guesses.

 #### Rule #42: Don’t expect diversity, personalization, or relevance to be as correlated with popularity as you think they are.
-It is very tempting to use readily available data (e.g., weblog, transaction log or click log) as a proxy to learn something else.
+It is also very tempting to use readily available data (e.g., weblog, transaction log or click log) as a proxy to learn something else.
 In practice, is often fails.

 In summary, size and quality are the yin and yang for training data sets.
 Size without quality will produce reliable, yet potentially inaccurate results, while having only a small amount of quality data brings generalization into question.